AntKirill/TranslationMethods/README.md

 # Lab2 for translation methods course

+## Dependencies

+Project uses Graphviz shared library.
+So the library is needed to be installed to /usr/lib/

 ## For building
-Go to build folder and do
+Go to the build folder and do

 ```bash
 cmake ..